 About 100,000 people have sickle cell disease in the United States.

-Explore further: Study targets stroke prevention in children with sickle cell anemia
+Explore further: Drug reduces hospitalizations and cost of treating young children with sickle cell anemia